 Please note that some of the information contained in these websites is specific to the US.

-These are intended to supplement your knowledge about PrEP but the best way to find out more about using PrEP in NSW is to talk to your clinician.
+These are intended to supplement your knowledge about PrEP but the best way to find out more about using PrEP in NSW and the ACT is to talk to your clinician.

 The following websites contain more info and the experiences of people taking PrEP: